Skip to Content

 • Budgeting in their business

-I like that this toolbox also comes with a length Parent’s Guide, so that you can help guide your teen through each step of this process.
+I like that this toolbox also comes with a lengthy Parent’s Guide so that you can help guide your teen through each step of this process.

-Here's my full review on the Teen Entrepreneur Toolbox.
+Here's my full review of the Teen Entrepreneur Toolbox.

 One of the great things about starting up a business as a teen now, compared to when you and I were teenagers?